HGVSnomenclature/hgvs-nomenclature/docs/index.md

 [//]: # (    If you are interested in joining the HVNC and contributing to the maintenance of the HGVS Nomenclature, please see the [Call for Members]&#40;call-for-members.md&#41;.)
 [//]: # (    Applications are due **April 1, 2024**.)

-## Contact Us
+<a id="contact-us"></a>

-Users of HGVS Nomenclature are invited to contact us to ask questions or get involved with its development.
+## Get Connected with the Community

-### Stay Up-to-Date
+### Sign up for Announcements

-Join the [HGVS Nomenclature Announcements](https://groups.google.com/g/hgvs-nomenclature-announcements/) group and mailing list.
-This is a low-volume list with official administrative announcements from the HVNC such as new releases and membership opportunities.
+Join the [HGVS Nomenclature Announcements](https://groups.google.com/g/hgvs-nomenclature-announcements/) group and mailing list to receive official administrative announcements from the HVNC such as new releases and membership opportunities.
+This is a very low-volume list.

-### Ask questions and discuss ideas with the community
+### Engage with the Community

-Join the [HGVS Nomenclature](https://groups.google.com/g/hgvs-nomenclature) group and mailing list.
-This is the preferred forum for discussing questions and issues regarding the HGVS Nomenclature.
+Join the [HGVS Nomenclature](https://groups.google.com/g/hgvs-nomenclature) group and mailing list to discuss questions and issues regarding the HGVS Nomenclature.

 Messages sent to
 [hgvs-nomenclature@googlegroups.com](mailto:hgvs-nomenclature@googlegroups.com)